In Vermont, A Town Is Divided Over Syrian Refugees

 Despite all the excitement and goodwill, there remains an uncomfortable divide over bringing Syrians to town.

-You get a sense of it at the local farmers' market, where vendors sell everything from kombucha and winter vegetables to steaming cups of mulled cider.
+You get a sense of it at the local farmers market, where vendors sell everything from kombucha and winter vegetables to steaming cups of mulled cider.

 Some in the crowd worry about the vetting process for refugees — is it strong enough?
 Others are more concerned about the cost of refugee resettlement and how it will affect city and school budgets.